robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

+Note: Pass the house number and postcode in their respective parameters.
+This parser requires a Selenium webdriver.

 ---

 ### Environment First